onglityit/technical-assignment-20220218/README.md

 1. once uploaded, the blob file has a URI
 1. file URI and original file name are send to azurite queue
 1. the queue message is picked up by azure function
-1. azure function reads from one of these queues: csv-good-file, csv-bad-file, xml-bad-file, xml-good-file
-1. azure function processes the file by reading from Uri of the queue item
+1. azure function is triggered by new upoaded file in these blob folders: good-file, bad-file
-1. the Uri is the csv or xml file itself, azure function process the rows in the file
+1. azure function process the rows in the file
-1. good-file generally get stored in Transaction
+1. good-file generally get stored in Table transactionrecord

 ERD Descriptions:
-1. TransactionRecord,
-1. DirtyFile, DirtyRecordXml, DirtyRecordCsv
+1. fileblobdata - contains fileguid, bloburi metadata, extension, and good/bad status
+1. transactionrecord - contains the transaction record. this is clean data
+1. badfileline - contains the lines of bad files

 Other Assumptions:
 1. for unknow format, the file will not be stored